qgis/QGIS-Documentation/source/docs/training_manual/spatial_databases/index.rst

 Database as well as providing functionality for querying and retrieving the records  using these Geometries.
-In this module we will use PostGIS, an extension to PostgreSQL, to learn how to setup a spatial database, import data from files into the database and make use of the geographic functions that PostGIS offers.
+In this module we will use PostGIS, an extension to PostgreSQL, to learn how to setup a spatial database, import data into the database and make use of the geographic functions that PostGIS offers.

 While working through this section, you may want to keep a copy of the **PostGIS cheat sheet**  available